curtisnoonan/comp585hangman/README.md

 # comp585hangman
 Hangman Project for Comp 585
-How to build/run your application
+How to build/run your application: Hangman

 Platform (Windows/Linux/Mac), version?